Laws of the Game (association football): Presentation and interpretation

 In 1997, a major revision dropped whole paragraphs and clarified many sections to simplify and strengthen the principles.
 These laws are written in English Common Law style and are meant to be guidelines and goals of principle that are then clarified through practice, tradition, and enforcement by the referees.

 The actual law book had long contained 50 pages more of material, organised in numerous sections, that included many diagrams but were not officially part of the main 17 laws.
 In 2007, many of these additional sections along with much of the material from the FIFA Questions and Answers (Q&A), were restructured and put into a new "Additional Instructions and Guidelines for the Referee" section.
 In the 2016/2017 revision of the Laws, the material from this section was folded into the Laws themselves.

 Referees are expected to use their judgement and common sense in applying the laws; this is colloquially known as "Law 18".

 Jurisdiction and change management

 The laws are administered by the International Football Association Board (IFAB).
 They meet at least once a year to debate and decide any changes to the text as it exists at that time.
 The meeting in winter generally leads to an update to the laws on 1 July of each year that take effect immediately.
 A minimum of six of the eight-seat IFAB board needs to vote to accept a rule change.
-Four seats are held by FIFA to represent their 200+ member Nations, with the other four going to each of the British associations (the FA representing England, the SFA representing Scotland, FAW representing Wales and the IFA representing Northern Ireland), meaning that no change can be made without FIFA's approval, but FIFA cannot change the Laws without the approval of at least two of the British governing bodies.
+Four seats are held by FIFA to represent their 200+ member Nations, with the other four going to the football associations of England (the FA), Scotland (the SFA), Wales (FAW) and Northern Ireland (IFA) meaning that no change can be made without FIFA's approval, but FIFA cannot change the Laws without the approval of at least two governing bodies of England, Scotland, Wales or Northern Ireland.